 Angela would be a great person to talk with if you are interested in conservation, policy, marine biology, or environmental issues in general.
 Contact Christina Swanson at firstname.lastname@example.org if you would like to connect with Angela.Back to Top

-As a Program Manager with Y.O.U., Joseph leads a team of instructors and collaborates closely with programming experts to design and implement curriculum grounded in STEM, Literacy, and Movement.
+As an Afterschool Program Manager with Youth and Opportunity United, Joseph led a team of instructors and collaborates closely with programming experts to design and implement curriculum grounded in STEM, Literacy, and Movement.
 Y.O.U.s instructional design process uses social emotional learning strategies that are focused through an anti-racist lens to holistically reach the needs of youth and build a stronger foundation for academic excellence within our communities.

 As an Engagement Specialist Joseph designed and implemented public education programming for the guests at Shedd.
 Their programs are designed using interpretive techniques to engage their audience in experiential learning focused on their animals' biology, care, and conservation.

 “IB helped me establish a solid foundation of natural history knowledge that I use and apply every day into my programming.”